 Before you begin

 It's not possible to use remarketing lists from Firebase audiences unless your accounts are linked.
-To find out how to link your Google Ads account to Firebase, read Link Google Ads to Firebase.
+To learn how to link your Google Ads account to Firebase, read Link Google Ads with Google Analytics App + Web or Firebase.

 How it works